Bullying Prevention & Fair Notice

 Gillian Whittal, Educational Assistant

-Heather Rajewski, CYC (Child and Youth Counsellor)
+Sherry Gallant CYC (Child and Youth Counsellor)

 Parent

-Simone Purboo, School Council Co-Chair
+Simone Purboo, School Council Chair

 Community Partner